 Pipe the cookies with green or white buttercream for a Christmas tree look.
 You can use any tip you like from a decorating kit.
 Add some festive sprinkles.

 These cookies look so different from the regular chocolate chip cookies.
-They’re an easy way to mix up any holiday dessert offering!
+They’re an easy way to mix up any holiday dessert and sweets table!

 RECIPE: The Original Nestle™ Toll House Chocolate Chip Cookies